expo/fyi/android-reset-keystore.md

 1. Run `eas credentials`.
 2. Choose "Android".
 3. Choose the correct build profile, generally your "production" build profile.
-4. Choose the "Keystore" option.
+4. Choose the "Keystore: Manage everything needed to build your project" option.
 5. Chose the option to your keystore.
 6. Now choose the option to create a new keystore.
 7. Finally, choose the option to download your new keystore.
 This will display fingerprint info for your keystore and download a **.jks** file.